davolokh/jsim/README.md

 Requires jQuery.

 Library allows to make deffered function calls (ready/load events).
-Usefull for cases, when all js-files are included in page footer and page is combination of reusable blocks.
+Usefull for cases, when all js-files are included in page's footer and the page is combination of reusable blocks.
 HTML5 data-attributes used for defining names, call types and parameters.